About Nottoway County

 Sheriff & Law Enforcement

-The Nottoway County Sheriff's Office is responsible for maintaining law and order in the county.
-It patrols the unincorporated areas, manages the county jail, processes arrests, and maintains criminal records.
-The Sheriff's Office is also involved in community outreach programs and has divisions dedicated to investigations, patrol, and court security.
-The office plays a crucial role in ensuring public safety and works closely with other local law enforcement agencies.
+Nottoway County Sheriff's Office is responsible for maintaining law and order in Nottoway County.
+It patrols the unincorporated areas, manages Nottoway County jail, processes arrests, and maintains criminal records.
+The office is key to making sure of public safety and works closely with other local law enforcement agencies.

 Police Departments

-In addition to the Nottoway County Sheriff's Office, law enforcement in the county is provided by municipal police departments in Blackstone, Crewe, and Burkeville.
+In addition to Nottoway County Sheriff's Office, law enforcement in Nottoway County is provided by municipal police departments in Blackstone, Crewe, and Burkeville.
 Each department is responsible for policing within its respective town limits, handling local incidents, and working in coordination with the Sheriff's Office on major crimes.
-These agencies collaborate to ensure comprehensive coverage and effective response to criminal activities across the county.
+These agencies collaborate to ensure full coverage and effective response to criminal activities across Nottoway County.

 Law Enforcement & Arrests

-The Nottoway County Sheriff's Office, led by the elected Sheriff, serves as the primary law enforcement agency for the county's unincorporated areas and provides court security and jail operations.
-The Sheriff's Office is headquartered at 256 W Courthouse Road, Nottoway, VA 23955, and can be reached at (434) 645-9044.
-The agency's website, accessible through the county government portal, provides non-emergency contact information and community programs.
+Nottoway County Sheriff's Office, led by the elected Sheriff, is the primary law enforcement agency for Nottoway County's unincorporated areas and provides court security and jail operations.
+The agency's website, accessible through Nottoway County government portal, provides non-emergency contact information and community programs.
+Nottoway County Jail, operated by the Sheriff's Office, houses pre-trial detainees and sentenced misdemeanor offenders.

 - Virginia's Freedom of Information Act (Virginia Code § 2.2-3700 et seq.) governs public access to arrest records, though certain investigative records may be exempt.